openlexington/potentialpointe/README.md

 # potentialpointe
-What we build at Centre Pointe?
+What should build at Centre Pointe?
 Submit your ideas to see what it would look like IRL.